Juninho Bacuna: Al-Wehda FC

+Gaziantep

+On 11 July 2025, Gaziantep announced the signing of Bacuna for an undisclosed fee.

+Volendam (loan)

+On 3 February 2026, Bacuna joined Eredivisie side Volendam on a half-a-year long loan.

 International career

 Bacuna represented his native Netherlands at under-18, under-20 and under-21 levels.
 He played eleven matches for the under-20s, and three for the under-21s, and scored twice in a 4–1 win against Bolivia.

 He switched to represent Curaçao, for which he qualified by descent, in 2019.
 He played four matches in that year's CONCACAF Nations League A group stage, and once international football resumed after the COVID-19 pandemic, continued as a regular in the team.

 In September 2022, Bacuna played two friendly matches for Curaçao against the Indonesia national team in Indonesia.
 In the first, he scored in a 3–2 defeat.
 In the second, he was sent off after receiving a second yellow card for a bad tackle on Marselino Ferdinan.
 He reacted to the dismissal by kicking the ball towards spectators, who retaliated by throwing water bottles onto the pitch.
 After the match, Bacuna was targeted on social media with abusive messages, some of a racist nature.
 His club issued a statement condemning the abuse and confirmed that it had been reported to the social media platforms.

+On 18 May 2026, he was named by head coach Dick Advocaat in the 26-man squad for the 2026 FIFA World Cup, marking the country's first-ever appearance at the tournament.

 Personal life

-Bacuna is the younger brother of Leandro Bacuna, also a footballer.
+Bacuna is the younger brother of fellow footballers Leandro Bacuna and Johnsen Bacuna.
+Leandro and Juninho both played as starting midfielders for Curaçao in the 2026 World Cup.

+His name was chosen in honor of the Brazilian soccer player Juninho Pernambucano, a star for CR Vasco da Gama and Olympique Lyonnais.